Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 Day 1: Arrival & Malioboro Chaos

-Flew into the new International Airport (YIA) — it's 40km south of the city, which is annoying.
+You'll fly into the new International Airport (YIA), 40km south of the city — far enough to be a minor hassle.
 The airport bus to the city center costs 50,000 IDR ($3.15) and takes about an hour.
-A taxi is 200,000-300,000 IDR ($12.60-18.90).
-I took the bus because I'm cheap.
+A taxi runs 200,000-300,000 IDR ($12.60-18.90).
+The bus is the budget move, and it works.

 First impression: Jogja (that's what everyone calls it — "Jog-jah") is loud.
 Not Bangkok loud, not Delhi loud, but motorbike loud.
 The sound of a thousand small engines is the city's constant soundtrack.